zack466/OScheML/README.md

-# OScheML - a R5RS-inspired Scheme written in a single file of OCaml
+# OScheML - a R5RS-inspired Scheme written in OCaml

 ## FEATURES:
 - Datatypes: